8 reasons to go wild about Glasgow & Loch Lomond

 #8 Eat, Drink & Play

-Lunch has to be at Luss Seafood Bar.
-Feast on the finest selection of Scottish seafood, including beech-smoked salmon produced by Luss Smokehouse.
-For dinner, head to Loch Lomond Arms Hotel.
-The menu is all about local, seasonal produce expertly prepared.
-The cosy bar is a great place to try some local craft ales or a dram of whisky (there are 51 to choose from!)
+Come off the mountain and dine at The Slanj where you'll find the warmest of Scottish welcomes as well as hearty Scottish meals or head to Loch Lomond Arms Hotel where the menu is all about local, seasonal produce expertly-prepared and the cosy bar is a great place to try some local craft ales or a dram of whisky (there are 51 to choose from!).

 The Glasgow Subway is the easiest way to get around the city centre and west end of Glasgow.